the1andonlymanojos/tailgate-controller/README.md

 # Tailgate Controller

 > ⚠️ Ingress is broken.
-You just didn’t realize it yet.
+You just didn't realize it yet.

 ### Why?

-If you're running a homelab and want to share access to something, you’ve basically got two options:
+If you're running a homelab and want to share access to something, you've basically got two options:

 1. Get a public IP, deal with port forwarding, dynamic DNS, your ISP blocking stuff, or paying extra for a static IP.
 2. Use Tailscale and share access to one of your nodes.

 The problem?
 Sharing a Tailscale node shares *everything* on that machine.
 Every open port, every service.
-Yeah, you can do ACLs and routing... *if* you’re on the Pro plan.
+Yeah, you can do ACLs and routing... *if* you're on the Pro plan.
 But most of us are not paying \$5/user/month to share Plex with a friend.

-**That’s where Tailgate comes in.**
+**That's where Tailgate comes in.**

 This Kubernetes controller gives you a Tailscale node *per-service*, so you can expose *just* the thing you want — and nothing else.
-Creepy Karthik can watch your Plex, but he’s not getting anywhere near your NAS, dev cluster, or dashboard.
+Creepy Karthik can watch your Plex, but he's not getting anywhere near your NAS, dev cluster, or dashboard.

+> 🎯 **Good enough for most people.** We're not trying to be the next enterprise-grade solution here.
+If you're running a homelab and want to share stuff with friends and family without exposing your entire network, this is probably exactly what you need.
+Simple, secure, and it just works™.

 ---